Unicity/Chimera/classes/Unicity/VLD/README.md

 ### Variables

 A variable is used to store the value of another term.
-There are 6 variable types in the VLD language: boolean variables, number variables, string variables, array variables, map variables, and mixed variables.
+There are 7 variable types in the VLD language: array variables, block variables, boolean variables, map variables, mixed variables, number variables, and string variables.
 Each variable type has its own unique prefix.

 #### Boolean Variables